1965 Plymouth Super Stock, 426 Race Hemi

 The car was very successfully campaigned around the Orange, Beaumont, Port Arthur, Golden Triangle Dragstrip area for several years, and one local racer very recently told me after finding this web site, that he could not recall the "Texas Rattler" ever being beaten in a scheduled or impromptu match race that was so popular in those times.

-The 1966 NHRA Winternationals in Pomona California saw an appearance by the "Rattler" as it went deep into eliminations, only to be defeated in the semi finals by the event's Top Stock Eliminator, Shirley Shahan in the "Drag-On-Lady" SS/A car.
+The 1966 NHRA Winternationals in Pomona California saw an appearance by the "Rattler" as it went deep into eliminations, only to be defeated in the quarter finals by the event's Top Stock Eliminator, Shirley Shahan in the "Drag-On-Lady" SS/A car.
 Shirley ran a 11.26 ET @ 125.76 MPH to win the title.
 In months to come, the "Rattler" would eventually hold the national record for it's class for about a year.

 After several seasons racing, the car was sold to a racer in Lake Charles, Louisiana and the Mingle Motors sponsorship details were removed from the rear fenders.
 The following pictures come from that time period.